GED Language Arts Study Guide: Interpreting Nonfiction

 Why did the author write this?

-Most nonfiction texts exist to teach you something or change your mind on an issue.
-Identifying the purpose reveals just as much about the author as the text’s content.
+Most nonfiction texts exist to teach you something or change your mind about an issue.
+Identifying purpose reveals just as much about the author as the text’s content does.

 Effectiveness